Coyote-31/bg3-advanced-character-sheet/README.md

 This is a mod for the game **Baldur's Gate 3**.

-The purpose of this mod is to improve Improve Character Party and Companions Panels.
+The purpose of this mod is to improve Character, Party and Companions Panels.
 Also display **All Types of Resistance** including ones without any immunity, resistance or weakness.

 > [!CAUTION]
 > This mod is renamed !